 - 3 Tablespoons balsamic vinegar

-- one 3 pound Certified Angus Beef® ball tip (bottom sirloin) roast
+- 3 pounds Certified Angus Beef® bottom sirloin roast ball tip

 - Combine cider, mustard, balsamic vinegar, 1 teaspoon salt, and 1 teaspoon pepper in a large plastic zippered bag and mix together.